Your cannabis seeds have sprouted, or you are growing clones, and they are developing at a fast rate.

-Dry soil Is your plant(s) needing water every day or every other day?
+Dry soil Does your plant(s) need water every day or every other day?

-If so you should transplant as the plant is requiring more water than the current container can hold.
+If so you should transplant as the plant requires more water than the current container can hold.

 This can mean the roots have overgrown the amount of soil in the container, leaving it with more roots than soil or grow medium.

-Leaves turn yellow (possible root bound )Transplanting recommended as the container the plant is in is too small for the current root structure.
+Leaves turn yellow (possibly root-bound)Transplanting is recommended as the container the plant is in is too small for the current root structure.